cppalliance/safe-cpp/proposal/draft.md

 # Conclusion

 The US Government is telling industry to stop using C++ for reasons of national security.
 Academia is turning away in favor of languages like Rust and Swift that are built on modern technology.
-C++ risks becoming a legacy language.
-This dilutes the language's value and that's trouble for companies which rely on access to a pipeline of young C++ developers to run their operations.
+Tech executives are pushing their organizations to move to Rust.[@russinovich] All this dilutes the language's value to novices.
+That's trouble for companies which rely on a pipeline of new C++ developers to continue their operations.

-_Ownership and borrowing_ is the only viable safety model for C++.
-The Rust project holds a lot of value for C++: it's generated _soundness knowledge_ which is instructive for implementing and using this safety model.
+Instead of being received as a threat, the safety model developed by Rust can be viewed as a way through for C++.
+The Rust community has spent a decade generating _soundness knowledge_, which is the tactics and strategies (interior mutability, send/sync, borrow checking, and so on) for achieving memory safety without the overhead of garbage collection.
+That soundness knowledge directly informs this memory-safe overhaul of C++.
+The sensible thing to do is to adopt the safety technology that security professionals insist that we use by bringing it into C++.

 Everything in this proposal took about 18 months to design and implement in Circle.
 With participation from industry, we could resolve the remaining design questions and in another 18 months have a language and standard library robust enough for mainstream evaluation.
 While Safe C++ is a large extension to the language, the cost of building new tooling is not steep.
-If C++ continues to go forward without a memory safety strategy, it's because institutional choose not to have one; it's not because memory-safe tooling is too expensive or difficult to build.
+If C++ continues to go forward without a memory safety strategy, that's because institutional users are choosing not to pursue it; it's not because memory-safe tooling is too expensive or difficult to build.

+[@slack]

 There is a Safe C++ standard library being developed[@safecpp-stdlib] in tandem with this proposal which aims to co-evolve alongside the Safe C++ extensions.
 It contains basic implementations of common types such as `std2::vector`, `std2::string` and `std2::thread`, and serves as a useful proof-of-concept.